 An 80 MHz operating non-AP EHT STA shall be able to transmit the preamble and data in the allocated RU or MRU on the 80 MHz channel assigned by the EHT AP in a 160 MHz or 320 MHz EHT TB PPDU.

-An 80 MHz operating non-AP STA shall be able to support the reception of the preamble and data in the allocated RU or MRU on the 80 MHz channel assigned by the EHT AP in a 160 MHz or 320 MHz EHT MU PPDU (some restrictions TBD).
+An 80 MHz operating non-AP STA shall be able to support the reception of the preamble and data in the allocated RU or MRU on the 80 MHz channel assigned by the EHT AP in a 160 MHz or 320 MHz EHT MU PPDU.

 A 160 MHz operating non-AP EHT STA shall be able to participate in 320 MHz EHT DL and UL OFDMA transmissions.
 An EHT AP shall be able to allocate an RU or MRU on the primary 160 MHz channel within the BSS bandwidth in a 320 MHz EHT MU or EHT TB PPDU to a 160 MHz operating non-AP EHT STA.
-An EHT AP shall not allocate an RU or MRU on the secondary 160 MHz in a 320 MHz EHT MU or EHT TB PPDU to a 160 MHz operating non-AP EHT STA if the 160 MHz operating non-AP EHT STA has not set up SST operation on the secondary 160 MHz channel with the EHT AP (TBD).
+An EHT AP shall not allocate an RU or MRU on the secondary 160 MHz in a 320 MHz EHT MU or EHT TB PPDU to a 160 MHz operating non-AP EHT STA if the 160 MHz operating non-AP EHT STA has not set up SST operation on the secondary 160 MHz channel with the EHT AP .

 A 160 MHz operating non-AP EHT STA shall support all RU and MRU sizes within its operating 160 MHz channel when participating in 320 MHz EHT DL and UL OFDMA transmissions.